freddygv/go-trees/README.md

 Tree data structures in Go.

 Currently only working on supporting `Insert` and `Get` methods.
-Default `compare` function supports `int` but can be modified for other basic or custom types.
+Default `compare` function is built for `int` type but can be modified for other basic or custom types.

 ## Contents
 ### Deterministic: